Last Updated on Jul 30, 2024 by Anjali Chourasiya

 • There are different types of funds under the plan.
 You can choose to invest in one or more funds as per your risk profile and investment strategy

 • You can make partial withdrawals, switch between the fund options, pay top-up premiums, and redirect future premiums.
-All these do not attract any additional tax and also make the plan flexible
+No tax is applicable on partial withdrawals after the five-year lock-in period or on switching between funds within the ULIP.

 • The premium paid towards a ULIP is eligible for a tax deduction under Section 80C.
 Additionally, the returns from the policy on maturity are exempt from the income tax under Section 10(10D) of the Income Tax Act up to certain limits